cosbi-research/QSPcc/SDK_DEVELOPERS_GUIDE.md

 # QSPcc Software Development Kit (SDK) overview

 The QSPcc Software Development Kit (SDK) is succintly outlined here, allowing developers to build new QSPcc modules as source/target languages.
 Every presented source class is commented in a way that should make straightforward its usage and meaning.
-You may also want to check if a GitHub [issue](https://github.com/cosbi-research/QSPcc/issues) has been filed, or get in touch with the Cosbi Bioinformatics lab led by lombardo@cosbi.eu.
+You may also want to check if a GitHub [issue](https://github.com/cosbi-research/QSPcc/issues) has been filed, or get in touch with the [COSBI Bioinformatics lab](mailto:bioinformatics@cosbi.eu).
 We'll be happy to help!

 For a tour on how to contribute, please check out the [Contributing information](CONTRIBUTING.md).